GorujoCY/privacyguides.org/docs/privacy.md

 Your web browser can show you the cookies you have for any website and help you manage them.

+### Privacy Guides makes regular backups of all data

+Privacy Guides keeps automated backups of **all** data it collects.
+These backups are stored for up to 30 days.
+Any time you delete personal data from our websites, a copy may be retained in backup archives until those archives are pruned.

 ## Does Privacy Guides use personal information for marketing purposes?

 Privacy Guides may use personal data about our users in order to directly promote our own resources, such as for sharing new resources or when fundraising.
 We also use the information you give us when signing up for our mailing lists and announcements to send those messages.